(CNN) — Pocketful of leftover pesos? Enough euros to fill a giant jar? Bewildered with your baht?

 "It took us about three years to build the technology," said Paterson, who added it then took another two years to build the machine.

 Fourex can currently convert 180 currencies and turn them into dollars, British pounds or euros.
-Its first machines include two in London's King's Cross underground station, another at Blackfriars station and another in the city's Westfield-Stratford shopping center.
+Its first machines in London include two in the King's Cross underground station, another at Blackfriars station and another in the city's Westfield-Stratford shopping center.

 Technology is king